cb125/Dynamics/README.md

 Lassiter, Daniel and Noah Goodman.
 2017.
 Adjectival vagueness in a Bayesian model of interpretation.
 Synthese 194, 3801–3836. https://doi.org/10.1007/s11229-015-0786-1
+Hallmarks of vagueness emerge from a probabilistic model of uptake.

 Lewis, David.
 1979.
 Scorekeeping in a Language Game
 *Journal of Philosophical Logic*
 8.1.
 339-359.
 https://doi.org/10.1007/BF00258436
+Essential reading!
+Presupposition accommodation.
+Sphere of permissibility.
+Good stuff!

 Lewis, Karen.
 2012.
 Discourse dynamics, pragmatics, and indefinites. *Philosophical Studies* 158.
 313–342. https://doi.org/10.1007/s11098-012-9882-y
+No grammatically-mediated uptake---even whether an indefinite enrolls a novel discourse referent is negotiable.

 Mandelkern, Matthew.
 2020.
 Dynamic non-classicality. https://www.tandfonline.com/doi/full/10.1080/00048402.2019.1624376.
 It turns out that some dynamic systems invalidate certain classical inferences.
 That's bad.
-[See info above about Matt's NYU spring 2021 seminar on related matters]
+[See info above about Matt's NYU spring 2021 seminar on related matters] Dynamic semantics invalidate certain logical inferences.
+That's bad.

 Murray, Sarah.
 2014.
 Varieties of update.
 *Semantics and Pragmatics* 7.2.
 1--51.
 http://dx.doi.org/10.3765/sp.7.2
 https://semprag.org/index.php/sp/article/view/sp.7.2
+Some upates are non-negotiable, e.g., evidentiality inferences in Cheyenne.

 Murray, Sarah and Will Starr.
 2020.
 The structure of communicative acts.
 Linguistics and Philosophy. https://doi.org/10.1007/s10988-019-09289-0
+Some portion of force---*sentential force*---is semantic.
+A carefully thought out manifesto.

 Qing, Ciyang, Noah Goodman, and Daniel Lassiter.
 2016.
 A rational speech-act model of projective content.
 *Proceedings of the 38th Annual Conference of the Cognitive Science Society*.
+A concrete analysis for how to relegate presupposition projection to the pragmatics.

 Roberts, Craige.
 2012[1996].
 Information structure in discourse: Towards an integrated formal theory of pragmatics.
 *Semantics & Pragmatics* 5.6.
 1–69. http://dx.doi.org/10.3765/sp.5.6